ecportella/inslytesttask/README.md

 ### 1. Preparing

 - In order to run the scripts, we need to install on our machines the __Java JDK__ and the __Maven__ technologies.
-- Make sure to install the latest version of each technologie.
+- Make sure to install the latest version of each technology.
 - After you do install, make sure you can use then from wherever you are, adding then to your local path variable.

 ### 2. Project Architecture